CCMurphy-dev/muninn-releases/docs/MUNINN_ADMIN_GUIDE.md

 4. **Mark each answer**:
    - Score: 0-10 scale
    - Feedback: Written comments for the trainee
-   - Marks are saved automatically
+   - Marks are saved automatically to the tracking database

 5. **Generate summary**:
    - Click "Generate Summary" for per-candidate statistics